chr0mag/geoipsets/README.md

 Introduction
 ------------
 This script makes use of the *GeoLite2 MaxMind* geoip data available from [https://www.maxmind.com](https://www.maxmind.com).
-A [https://blog.maxmind.com/2019/12/18/significant-changes-to-accessing-and-using-geolite2-databases/](license key is required) to download the data.
+A [license key is required](https://blog.maxmind.com/2019/12/18/significant-changes-to-accessing-and-using-geolite2-databases/) to download the data.

 Installation
 ------------